 In this article

-My Dutch oven sits proudly on my stove top at all times.
-Otherwise, there’s a rotating cast of characters (sometimes the nonstick I used for my morning eggs, sometimes a sauté pan drying on a back burner).
+My Dutch oven sits proudly on my stovetop at all times.
+Otherwise, there’s a rotating cast of characters (sometimes the nonstick I use for my morning eggs, sometimes a sauté pan drying on a back burner).
 But the large enameled pot stays.
-It’s a kitchen staple in line with sheet pans and high-quality knives — the kind of tool everyone who cooks should own.
-Dutch ovens are heavy bottomed and thick sided, which lets them hold very even heat.
-They’re also wide enough to sear meats and brown vegetables but tall enough to contain a substantial amount of liquid, ideal for soups and stews.
+It’s a kitchen staple in line with sheet pans and high-quality knives — the kind of tool everyone, if they cook at all, should own.
+Dutch ovens are heavy-bottomed and thick-sided, which lets them hold very even heat.
+They’re also wide enough to sear meats and brown vegetables, but tall enough to contain a substantial amount of liquid, ideal for soups and stews.
 They go from stove to oven, the champions of braises.
 You can use them to fry, make rice dishes, bake bread, build pasta sauces and curries, roast whole chickens, and more.

 Still, Dutch ovens have a reputation for being pricey and therefore a bit unapproachable.
-This is namely because the two most well-known brands, Le Creuset and Staub, will run you upwards of a few hundred dollars.
-While I think it’s worth the investment if you can swing it (just like a top-tier blender), I talked to a dozen experts who recommended multiple more-affordable pieces in addition to those all stars.
-So while you might be able to use one of the more expensive models for your entire life and even pass it down, you should get years of quality use as long as you buy a decent version.
+This is namely because the two most well-known brands, Le Creuset and Staub (which I own and love deeply), will run you upwards of a few hundred dollars.
+While I think if you can swing it, they’re worth the investment (just like a top-tier blender), I talked to a dozen professional cooks who recommend multiple more affordable pieces in addition to those all-stars.
+So while you might be able to use one of the more expensive models for your entire life and even pass it down, as long as you buy a decent version, you should get years of quality use.
+And if you’re building out your whole cookware collection, you can find my guide to the best cookware sets, too.

 What we’re looking for